 In many ways, this is encouraging news.
 Drug trafficking is a complex and devastating security threat that can affect economies, social structures and political stability.
 These threats are particularly acute in Central Asia, where the region’s geographical proximity to Afghanistan and its key role in controlling the northbound transit of opiates to Europe and Russia have made it particularly susceptible to the effects of the drug trade.

 At a global level, roughly 30 percent of illicit Afghan opiates use the northern route via Central Asia to Russia, with about 60 percent of this total being consumed in Russia alone.
 Most drugs, primarily opiates, are brought from Afghan labs to Tajikistan and then into southern Kyrgyzstan, with the city of Osh now being dubbed Central Asia’s drug capital.
-Uzbekistan also receives opiates trafficked from Tajikistan, which then move on to Kazakhstan and Russia, whereas Turkmenistan has developed has part of the Balkan route.
-However, Kyrgyzstan remains the preferred route for opiates given the country’s current situation of instability and the ease of crossing into the mostly uncontrolled southern border with Tajikistan.
+Uzbekistan also receives opiates trafficked from Tajikistan, which then move on to Kazakhstan and Russia, whereas Turkmenistan has developed as part of the Balkan route.

 The states of Central Asia cannot fight the problem alone.
 For the most part, they are limited in their abilities to allocate funds, to train personnel, and to build responsive policies.
 Consequently, oversight from security blocs like the CSTO are a must.
 However, these initiatives have been doomed from the start due to narrow approaches in addressing drug trafficking, state level corruption and underlying geopolitical competition.
 As such, its difficult to be optimistic when it comes to rhetoric from Moscow, Washington or any other capital about the war on drugs in Central Asia.